ShawnChenXHC/clio-blogs/webpack-article-1/first-draft.md

 In the beginning of May, the FEI team started receiving a stream of alerts on our Slack channel.
 People were being frustrated by the sheer amount of time it took to compile Apollo, a number of people even reported compilation failures.

 Looking at BuildKite, we were greeted by a horrendous sight.
 Not only were most successful builds taking upwards of 20 minutes to compile, there were also a number of builds that failed after running for similar lengths of time.
 Developer frustrations aside, this was unacceptable because it hindered Clio's ability to respond effectively to emergency situations.
 For the FEI team, it was all-hands-on-deck.

-After some initial investigation, we hypothesized that the root cause of the issue was memory-related.
-In rough terms, this is what we hypothesized:

-1. The AWS EC2 instance allocated for a build has 4GB of physical memory.
-2. In the past, it was possible to run and complete all of the processes inside our compilation pipeline within this memory limit.
-3. As the size of Apollo grew, so too did the amount of memory needed by Webpack in order to compile it.
-4. As the memory on the instance was exhausted, the running processes began to experience performance issues: This is the cause of Webpack's slowness.
-5. Eventually, there was simply not enough resources for Webpack to complete execution, leading to build failures.
+After some initial investigation, we determined that the issue was caused by the depletion of RAM on our remote CI agents.
+In short, our application has grown to a size where Webpack could no longer compile it within the memory limits placed upon it.

 So how can we resolve this issue?
 If money was no object, we could have upgraded to instances with more RAM.
 However, we felt that our application's current size did not justify such an expense and the issue was most likely the result of poor optimization.
 As such, we got down to the business of optimizing our build.